-- Ensure that any vehicle or trailer used by the club is maintained in a roadworthy condition. - Ensure that trailers are correctly labelled with the Maximum Allowed Mass (MAM), tyre pressures and jacking points. - Confirm that all drivers have the appropriate vehicle licence and insurance for the trailer type, length and load. - Provide information on towing and loading the trailer (see leaflet - Guidance for Transportation of Oar Propelled Racing Boats).

-- Ensure that the risks associated with loading and trailing boats are included in the club's Risk Assessment and that appropriate action is taken to reduce risk to an acceptable level. - Provide adequate ties, lights and end markers for the load. - Provide spare bulbs, spare wheel, jack and tools for changing a wheel. - Provide an assistant who can help the driver with navigation, manoeuvring and emergencies.
+- Ensure that any vehicle or trailer used by the club is maintained in a roadworthy condition. - Ensure that trailers are correctly labelled with the Maximum Allowed Mass (MAM), tyre pressures and jacking points. - Confirm that all drivers have the appropriate vehicle licence and insurance for the trailer type, length and load. - Provide information on towing and loading the trailer (see leaflet - Guidance for Transportation of Oar Propelled Racing Boats). - Ensure that the risks associated with loading and trailing boats are included in the club's Risk Assessment and that appropriate action is taken to reduce risk to an acceptable level. - Provide adequate ties, lights and end markers for the load and ensuring that ties are on good conditions and carry certification of meeting British Standard BS EN12195-2:2001 (Load restraint - assemblies on road vehicles.
+Safety web lashing made from man-made fibres - Provide spare bulbs, spare wheel, jack and tools for changing a wheel. - Provide an assistant who can help the driver with navigation, manoeuvring and emergencies.